-- the Knightsbridge Management Plan, and - the Knightsbridge Evidence Base Document.
+- the Knightsbridge Management Plan - the Knightsbridge Evidence Base Document

-Part Two: contains the The Knightsbridge Management Plan (Management Plan).
-This is not a formal part of the development plan but reflects wider community aspirations than those relating to development and the use of land.
+The Knightsbridge Management Plan is not a formal part of the development plan but reflects wider community aspirations than those relating to development and the use of land.
 It identifies a set of non-policy actions which would support the improvements that are necessary to deliver the vision, values and objectives in the Plan.
 It also sets out the Forum's approach to the use of monies from the Community Infrastructure Levy (CIL) and other planning obligations e.g. s106 agreements.

-Part Three: containsT-the Knightsbridge Evidence Base Document(Evidence Base) that underpins each policy and provides more detail on how the policy has been developed.
-Whilst also not part of the development plan, Part One and Part Three it should be read alongside the Neighbourhood Plan-tegether to understand fully the rationale and purpose of each policy.
+The Knightsbridge Evidence Base Document underpins each policy and provides more detail on how the policy has been developed.
+Whilst not part of the development plan, it should be read alongside the Neighbourhood Plan to understand fully the rationale and purpose of each policy.
 In certain policies, explicit reference is made to specific parts of the Knightsbridge Evidence Base Document.
-It Part Three also sets out some useful background information about Knightsbridge and how the Plan has been developed.
+It also sets out some useful background information about Knightsbridge and how the Plan has been developed.